-My name is Shana E. Rochester and I’m a research scientist at Child Trends.
-My work aims to understand the ways in which early childhood settings and schools can support the academic and social development of young children from historically underrepresented communities.
+Shana E. Rochester is a research scientist at Child Trends.
+Her work aims to understand the ways in which early childhood settings and schools can support the academic and social development of young children from historically underrepresented communities.

 Can you tell us about your primary research interest(s)?